jiezi-123/icd-coding-benchmark/README.md

 - ICD coding models: CNN, CAML, MultiResCNN[^3], DCAN[^4], TransICD[^5], Fusion[^6], (LAAT)
 - Interactive demo

+The **rare-50** dataset focuses on infrequent ICD codes.
+We first count label frequencies using the MIMIC-III full training split and keep codes that appear no more than five times but at least once.
+For each of these codes we compute the ratio between its occurrences in the test and training splits and rank them in descending order.
+The top 50 codes by this ratio form the rare-50 label set.
+Only discharge summaries containing at least one of these codes are kept, resulting in 516 notes split into 249 for training, 125 for validation, and 142 for testing.

 ## Preparation
 Please put the MIMIC-III `csv.gz` files (v1.4) under `datasets/mimic3/csv/`.
 You can also create symbolic links pointing to the files.